Diving the USS Liberty Wreck, Bali Indonesia

-Indonesia is the world’s largest island country and is situated between the Indian and Pacific oceans.
+Indonesia is the world’s largest island country situated between the Indian and Pacific oceans.
 The island itself consists of more than 17,000 islands.
 It is the world’s 14th largest country in terms of land area and the world’s largest country in terms of combined land and sea area.
 Being the world’s 4th most populous country, it is home to an estimated population of over 260 million people.

 On the northeast coast of Bali, sits a small fishing village called Tulamben.
 It is here where divers congregate to visit one of the world’s most popular dive sites, the wreck of the Liberty US Army Transport ship and experience the Tulamben diving.

-History of the USS Liberty
+The History of the USS Liberty

-Known as one of the best sunken ships in the world, the USS Liberty Wreck is the most famous dive spot in Bali.
+Now known as one of the best sunken ships in the world, the USS Liberty Wreck is the most famous dive spot in Bali.
 In 1942, the USS Liberty, a World War II cargo ship, was torpedoed by a Japanese submarine in the Lombok Strait.
 Miraculously, nobody was hurt in the attack, but damage turned the ship into a non-functional and useless hull.

-A plan was made by the American Navy to tow the ship back to Singaraja harbour (north Bali), however this failed due as the harbour was completely occupied.
+A plan was made by the American Navy to tow the ship back to Singaraja harbor (north Bali), however, this failed due as the harbor was completely occupied.
 Its captain was forced to steer the ship onto the beach at Tulamben Bali where it was unloaded.

-It was here that the boat remained until 1963, when lava flow from Bali’s greatest volcanic eruption from the nearby Mount Gunung Agung pushed the ship back into the ocean, to where it lies now, on a sandy slope in 9 to 30 metres of water for all divers to visit.
+It was here that the boat remained until 1963, when the lava flows from Bali’s greatest volcanic eruption from the nearby Mount Gunung Agung pushed the ship back into the ocean, to where it lies now, on a sandy slope in 9 to 30 meters of water for all divers to visit.

 Since the eruption, the wreckage has been coated with coral turning this piece of history into an extraordinary new home for a number of marine life.
-The 120 metre long ship wreck rests parallel on a 90 degree angle to the shore, with the deck facing the open sea.
+The 120-meter long shipwreck rests parallel on a 90-degree angle to the shore, with the deck facing the open sea.

-Diving the USS Liberty Wreck
+Scuba Diving the USS Liberty Wreck

-Due to its popularity, this location does get over crowded, therefore it is advised to dive there early in the morning or late in the afternoon.
-The shallowest part of the wreck is in about 5 metres of water with the deepest on the other side in a depth of 30 metres.
+The shallowest part of the wreck is in about 5 meters of water with the deepest on the other side in a depth of 30 meters.
+This impressive ship stretches over 120 meters long and sits just 30 meters from the beach of Tulamben.

 The World War II cargo ship is broken but is still an outstandingly large shipwreck to explore.
 Up to 100 divers descend on the wreck each day during high seasons.

 This location is also an excellent place for a great night dive Bali!
 But the real treat here is the wreck diving in Bali as this is definitely a must do.

-Bali’s common reef fish are also found within the wreck, these include; coral trout, surgeonfish, peacock grouper, unicornfish and angelfish.
+Bali’s common reef fish are also found within the wreck, these include; coral trout, surgeonfish, peacock grouper, unicornfish, and angelfish.
 Schools of big-eyed trevally, bream, fusilier and anthias mill can be seen all over and around the wreck, whilst often following you during the dive.

 The Liberty wreck is simply alive with life.
 The corals, gorgonian fans and sponges are just breath-taking, along with the invertebrate life that lives within them.
-Large sweetlips, butterflyfish, angelfish, anemone fish and batfish hover in crevices and underneath the ledges.
+Large sweetlips, butterflyfish, angelfish, anemone fish, and batfish hover in crevices and underneath the ledges.

-Watch as the Lionfish stalk their prey, alongside the rare nocturnal oscellate dwaft lionfish.
-See the vast variety of corals and invertebrates along the wreck, wait for the larger fish during specific seasons, the most popular being the Mola Mola, the oceanic sunfish and the gentle giant whale shark.
+Watch as the Lionfish stalk their prey, alongside the rare nocturnal oscillate dwarf lionfish.
+See the vast variety of corals and invertebrates along the wreck, wait for the larger fish during specific seasons, the most popular being the Mola Mola, the oceanic sunfish, and the gentle giant whale shark.

 When heading back towards the shore on your dive, you will be able to see a colony of spotted garden eels, with their heads swaying as if in a gentle breeze as well as goatfish nuzzling its way through the sandy rubble.
 If you keep your eyes peeled, may also be able to see the rather peculiar sight of free-swimming crinoids in search of a new hold within the wreck.

-Bali scuba diving is all year round, however the best conditions for the diving season runs from May to November.
+Bali scuba diving is all year round, however, the best conditions for the diving season runs from May to November.
 April and May are the best months to be able to see manta rays and the best time or season to see the famous Mola Mola, the oceanic sunfish, are during the months of August to October.